arleyc/P2C2M2/README.md

 starBEAST2 (….) and conduct posterior predictive checks of coalescent models (Reid et al. 2014) based on the functions originally provided in the P2C2M package (Gruenstaeudl et al. 2016) to parse tree and xml files from BEAST and \*BEAST.
-It also implements estimation of type-I (false -positive) error rates using pseudo-observed datasets (“pods”) sampled from the posterior predictive distribution.
+It also implements estimation of type-I (false-positive) error rates using pseudo-observed datasets (“pods”) sampled from the posterior predictive distribution.

 ## Installation